-The latest meal rates are published online by the IRS in Publications 1542, Per Diem Rates.
+Meal expenses for truck drivers are published online by the IRS in Publications 1542, Per Diem Rates.
 This publication is only available online and is updated throughout the year as new per diem rates are announced by the General Services Administration.
 Usually, truck drivers can deduct only 50% of business-related meal expenses, although, truck drivers can deduct 80% of meal expenses while traveling away from the tax home if the meals take place during or in conjunction with any period subject to the Department of Transportation’s “hours of service” limits.
-For examples, interstate truck drivers who are under Department of Transportation regulations are subject to these limits.
+For example, interstate truck drivers who are under the Department of Transportation regulations are subject to these limits.
 If fuel is purchased, truck drivers may qualify to claim a fuel tax credit.

 Independent Contractor Driver Tax Deductions – Owner-Operators

-Independent contractor driver tax deductions are nearly aligned with all truck driver tax deductions, although, there are some caveats independent contractors should be aware of.
+Independent contractor driver tax deductions are nearly aligned with all truck driver standard tax deductions.
+However, there are some caveats independent contractors should be aware of.
 Independent contractor drivers cannot deduct time incurred from working on owned equipment.
 Moreover, independent contractor drivers cannot deduct income lost as a result of unpaid mileage, only the expenses incurred to operate the truck during the time.
-For examples, in times of fueling, tolls, and scales.
+For example, in times of fueling, tolls, and scales.
 Independent contractor driver tax deductions do not include downtime.

-As an independent contractor truck driver, pay close attention to Schedule C. Expenses on Schedule C can be deducted, subtracting them from business income.
+For self-employed truck driver tax deductions, pay close attention to Schedule C. Expenses on Schedule C can be deducted, subtracting them from business income.

 Independent Contractor Truck Driver Taxes – Purchased Vehicle

 Independent contractor truck driver taxes can include the loan taken out to purchase the vehicle.
-Independent contractor truck drivers can deduct the interest on the return if a loan was taken out.
+These drivers can deduct the interest on the return if a loan was taken out.
 The independent contractor truck driver must depreciate the purchase price of the truck itself over several years, taking into consideration the loss of value as the truck ages.

-As a truck driver, there are several deductions available for taxes that are specifically designed for employment.
+There are truck driver expenses deductions available on taxes that are specifically designed for employment.
 Please seek legal and/or financial advice if you are unsure what deductions apply to the workplace.